 What Are The Benefits To Paced Bottle Feeding?

-Paced bottle feeding is an easy way to eliminate some traditional problems, while offering other benefits usually reserved for directly breastfed babies.
+Paced bottle feeding is an easy way to eliminate some traditional problems typically related to bottle feeding, while offering other benefits usually reserved for directly breastfed babies.

 1) Reduced Colic

 Bottle feeding typically leads to more problems with gas and colic due to the increased amounts of air being swallowed.

 When a bottle is held upright enough that the entire nipple is full, your baby has to either swallow continuously or risk choking as gravity and pressure (which is built up inside the bottle) keep the flow going.